DataHurdler/Econ-ML/Forecasting/forecasting-en.md

             tuple_of_option_lists (tuple): Tuple of option lists for trend and seasonal types. stock_name (str): The name of the stock.
 Default is 'UAL'. col (str): The column name to use for the model.
-Default is 'Close'.
+Default is 'Close'. debug (bool): Whether to print debug information.
+Default is False.

         Returns:
             float: The mean of squared errors.